-We continue the numerical exercise using the functional forms and parameter values in Figure 3.
-Let θ = 0.5.
-Figure 5 plots the equilibrium contracts with Nash Bargaining.
+We continue the numerical exercise using the functional forms and parameter values in Figure 4, setting θ = 0.5.
+Figure 6 presents the equilibrium contracts.
+We also use θ = 0.5.
+The patterns are the same as in Figure 6.